 - Cobble Hill, Brooklyn

 Every year, this Victorian Queen Anne-style house house located at the corner of Albemarle Road and Argyle Roadhe in Prospect Park South is adorned with what seems to be hundreds of Halloween decorations.
 Skeletons climb the exterior of the house, spider webs cover the lawn, and ghosts greet you on the porch.
 Gravestones peek out from the bushes as zombie children are even found swinging together from the porch roof.
+Though we can’t promise they’ll go all out again this year, we can only hope they do!
 Read more about it here.